pytorch/pytorch/docs/source/distributed.tensor.parallel.rst

 since we are parallelizing on the head dim of the ``MultiheadAttention`` module.

-We also enabled 2D parallelism for Data parallel.
+We also support 2D parallelism, where we compose tensor parallelism with data parallelism.
-To integrate with ``FullyShardedDataParallel``,
-Users just need to call the following API explicitly:
+To integrate with ``FullyShardedDataParallel``, users just need to call the following API explicitly:

 .. currentmodule:: torch.distributed.tensor.parallel.fsdp